erenyeager101/3D-webApp-Vite-threejs/README.md

-# Build and Deployed a 3D website built on vite using threej
+# Build and Deployed a 3D website built on vite using threejs